AshlingScott/MTGAPI/README.md

 # MTGAPI
-# Personal practice with using APIs
+Messing around with the MTGAPI